Pre-holiday check list for family cruises from Southampton

 - Tips for disembarkation day

 Disclosure: this is a collaborative post with Tourshuttle who offer private transfers from airports and cruise ports.
+This post also contains affiliate links marked with *.
+If you click on one of these and make a purchase I may earn some commission.
+This does not affect the price you pay.

 Planning a family cruise from Southampton?
 Why not save this pre-cruise checklist for later.